“Is My Smoker Creating Enough Smoke?”

 First off, pellet grills typically produce a TON of smoke starting up.
 The fire rod heats up and starts to smolder pellets until there is enough spark for the fans to stoke that into a flame.
 This is great to use to our advantage by placing large cuts of cold meat on the grill, creating a nice smoke ring.
-While most pit masters have learned to harness this “start up smoke” to our advantage, frankly you do not want that kind of smoke throughout the cook.
-It’s very thick, white, and bitter and not the ideal type of smoke.
+While most pitmasters have learned to harness this “start-up smoke,” you actually do not want that kind of smoke throughout the cook.
+It’s very thick, white and bitter, and not the ideal type of smoke.

 Ideal smoke is whispy, thin blue smoke.
 At times, it can even be hard to see.
 This smoke gives proper flavor without the bitterness from thick white smoke.
-This thin smoke is produced when your pellet grill has finished the ignition phase and has settled in closer to it’s target temperature.
-That is not to say you will not see smoke…you may see thicker smoke as the auger drops more pellets in the fire pot.
-You will just see less of that “house on fire” smoke.
+This thin smoke is produced when your pellet grill has finished the ignition phase and has settled in closer to its target temperature.

 Kinds of Pellets

-Now let’s address some things that play a large role in how much smoke is produced.
+Now let’s address some things that play a large role in how much smoke should be produced.
 The pellets play the largest part.
-Using high quality pellets without fillers is the single greatest thing you can do to ensure maximum smoke and flavor potential.
+Using high-quality pellets without wood fillers is the single greatest thing you can do to ensure maximum smoke and flavor potential.

-Next thing to look at is the cleanliness of your fire pot.
-If your fire pot is full of ash it will have a harder time efficiently igniting pellets and generating smoke.
-I clean and vacuum out my Silverbac and Grilla after about every 20-30hrs of use.
+The next thing to look at is the cleanliness of your fire pot.
+If your fire pot is full of ash, it will have a harder time efficiently igniting pellets and generating smoke.

-This also decreases the instances of the grill going out in the middle of a cook.
+A clean fire pot also decreases the instances of the grill going out in the middle of a cook.
 When a pellet pit errors out in the middle of a cook, the controller probably fed too many pellets on top of a dying fire, causing the fans to not keep the pellets properly stoked.
-You will know this was the case when you remove the heat shield and find a mound of pellets on top of about 2in of ash in the fire pot.
+You will know this was the case when you remove the heat shield and find a mound of pellets on top of about 2 inches of ash in the fire pot.

-Always let the way the food tastes be your guide versus what you are seeing visually.
-More times than not there is plenty of smoke being created, producing rich flavor for your meal.
+Always let the way the food tastes be your guide versus what you see visually.
+More times than not, there is plenty of smoke being created, producing rich flavor for your meal.
 If that isn’t the case, take a look at what pellets you’re burning.
 It might be time to clean out the pit.